 - Incoming students accepted to the Honors program receive Notre Dame’s largest and most prestigious merit scholarships

 - Honors courses are designated on student transcripts.

-- “Morrissy Scholar” is noted on transcripts and at Commencement (if required 18 credits of honors courses are completed).
+- “Morrissy Scholar” is noted on transcripts (if required 18 credits of honors courses are completed).

 - Scholars are recognized publicly at Notre Dame’s annual fall Honors Convocation.